MicrosoftDocs/defender-docs/defender/threat-intelligence/reputation-scoring.md

 ## Scoring brackets

-Reputation scores are displayed as a numerical score with a range from 0 to 100.
+Reputation scores are displayed as a numerical score with a range from zero to 100.
 An entity with a score of `0` doesn't have associations to suspicious activity or known IOCs; a score of `100` indicates that the entity is malicious.
 Hosts, domains, and IP addresses are grouped into the following categories depending on their numerical score:

 |Score|Category|Description|
 |---|---|---|